-- Animated and changeable message signs or marquee signs used for product advertisement are not encouraged should not be allowed. - Marquee signs should not be counted toward the total sign area permitted, but their size should be determined by the Review Authority limited based on functional and aesthetic concerns as determined by the applicable review authority.
+- Animated and changeable message signs or marquee signs used for product advertisement should not be allowed. - Marquee signs should not be counted toward the total sign area permitted, but their size should be determined by the Review Authority based on functional and aesthetic concerns.